Cellular Therapy Opens up New Perspectives

 Professor Alp Can from Ankara University speaks about his research

-Professor Alp Can is the director of the Department of Histology and Embryology at Ankara University School of Medicine, and also responsible for the microscopic multi-imaging facility, which hosts many ZEISS microscopes at many levels.
+Professor Alp Can is the director of the Department of Histology and Embryology at Ankara University School of Medicine.
+Moreover, he is also responsible for the microscopic multi-imaging facility, which hosts many ZEISS microscopes at various levels.

 What are the big issues in your research area?